abhmalik/abhmalik.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Data Science, AI and new technologies excite me!
 ---

-My name is Abhishek Malik.
-Currently working as a Data Scientist at Hawk:AI.

-Data Science, AI and new technologies excite me!!
-Every now and then I come across a new tool and my mind is filled with ideas on how and where I can use it to make a difference.

 Here is a quick summary of what I'm up to these days:
 - Using anomaly detection in time series to detect new planets as well as unusual transaction behaviors in banking data.